 Definition lines in FASTA and other formats vary widely for no good reason.
 This causes problems for end users who want to use these files with protein identification tools.
 The creators of these tools are faced with a significant challenge to support all of these variations while consistently extracting the same information.

 The same database file is variably processed in different search engines.
-A given database entry leads to variably interpreted identifiers, which renders difficult the mapping of identical entries in different tools (for instance the UniProtKB/Swiss-Prot AC: P02768 vs. Swiss-Prot ID: ALBU_HUMAN).
+A given database entry can contain multiple identifiers, which can lead to variably interpreted identifiers, which renders difficult the mapping of identical entries in different tools (for instance the UniProtKB/Swiss-Prot AC: P02768 vs. Swiss-Prot ID: ALBU_HUMAN).

 The same protein (and therefore also primary sequence) in different databases can have very different identifiers (for example, P02768 in UniProtKB/Swiss-Prot, NX_P02768 in neXtProt, gi|113576|sp|P02768.2|ALBU_HUMAN in NCBI, and ENSP00000295897 in Ensembl.